Why Singapore Matters

 Tax & Compliance Highlights

-- Financial reporting & audit: Singapore Financial Reporting Standards (SFRS) align closely with IFRS.
-Small companies may qualify for exemptions from audit and full reporting under specific criteria — but many growing businesses still benefit from audited accounts to support financing or investor confidence.
+Singapore Financial Reporting Standards (SFRS) are closely aligned with IFRS.
+Small companies may qualify for audit exemptions, but many benefit from audited accounts for financing and investor confidence.

 Practical Steps for Businesses